 To further propel the textile industry, the government of India has brought into force a number of steps:

-• Allowed 100% FDI via the automatic path
+- Allowed a 100% FDI via the automatic path

 The domestic textile market in India too is witnessing strong growth owing to an increase in disposable income of the young elite, and a rapid growth in organized retail.
 International brands in India are highly aspirational and the companies with strong branding and high margins are already profitable.
 There is increased collaboration between Indian and foreign companies such as Armani, Benetton, Esprit, Levi Strauss, Hugo Boss, Liz Claiborne and many more.
 You may engage a business consultant who can guide you step by step, virtually concluding a seamless transaction for you in the country.